dimilkin/EGT_05/README.md

 ```

 ### Notes:
+* The main data entity - ExchangeRatesDao is indexed by base currency given that we expect high requests volume.
 * RabbitMQ is implemented in RatesFetchingServiceImpl
 * Data caching needs to be implemented for further preformance optimization
 * Virtual threads can be used for calling the external API when requesting data for multiple base currencies